inventables/grassist/README.md

 For convenience, the above commands are chainable.

 The following status information can be queried:
-  - `position` — the current position, relative to the lawnmower's "home" position, measured in feet.
-The first value is the longitude, with positions east of the starting position being positive and west being negative.
-The second value is the latitude, with north being positive and south being negative.
+  - `position` — the lawnmower's current position within the yard.
+An array containing two values: the lawnmower's longitude and latitude, measured in feet, relative to the west and south edge of the yard.
+Positive longitude values are to the east and positive latitude values are to the north.
   - `heading` — the current heading.
 One of `"north"`, `"south"`, `"west"`, or `"east"`.
   - `rotorEnabled` — whether or not the rotor is powered on. `true` or `false`.
   - `home` — whether or not the lawnmower is currently in its "home" position. `true` or `false`.